-The ratio of corn flour to wheat flour is the magical ratio that makes the bread have holes in the crumb, but still retain the very beautiful crackled surface.
+The ratio of cornflour to wheat flour is the magical ratio that makes the bread have holes in the crumb, but still retain the very beautiful crackled surface.

-|300g||whole-grain corn flour||66.7%|
+|300g||whole-grain corn flour||75%|

-The corn flour is the key
+The cornflour is the key

-It tastes like absolute perfection with a good organic butter or some delicious olives.
-It’s also a great with a good Portuguese soup like a caldo verde or açorda.
+It tastes like absolute perfection with good organic butter or some delicious olives.
+It’s also great with a good Portuguese soup like a caldo verde or açorda.
 The sweetness from the corn also makes it a perfect pairing with a fabulous chili con carne.

 Please share on social media

-This is my recipe for broa de milho.
+This is my recipe for broa de Milho.
 I hope you will try it.
 If you make this recipe and post it on Instagram please tag me with @foodgeek.dk so I can see it.
 That would make me happy.

 Ad links!
-All of the links in the recipe for ingredients are affiliate links, which means that I get some commission if you purchase the product!
+Links for equipment and ingredients in this recipe are affiliate links, which means I will get a commission if you purchase the product!

 Broa de Milho, Portuguese corn bread

-- Put the corn flour in a heat-proof bowl
+- Put the cornflour in a heat-proof bowl.

-- Boil water in an electric boiler
+- Boil water in an electric boiler.

 - Spray the top of the dough with a water mister and sprinkle with rice flour.
-Use your hands to spread the flour evenly
+Use your hands to spread the flour evenly.

 - Keep baking until the bread is 99°C/210°F inside.
-It took about 25 minutes in my oven
+It took about 25 minutes in my oven.

 - Take the bread out of the oven and let it cool on a wire rack.
 It takes a couple of hours.